sunpy/sunpy.org/posts/2019/Part4.rst

 Soft Morphological Transform is a routine which aims to remove cosmic ray hits from solar images.
-As per our earlier plan, we would implement this algorithm from scratch if and only if the “astroscrappy.detect_cosmics” did not work for solar images.
+As per our earlier plan, we would implement this algorithm from scratch if and only if the "astroscrappy.detect_cosmics" did not work for solar images.
 So our first course of action was to validate the performance of the astroscrappy module for solar data and to our delight, it worked perfectly for solar data.